vlyon/Plate/README.md

 variable escaping/filtering,
 localised global variables.
-Templates can also include other templates, with optional content and even define or override templates locally.
+Templates can also include other templates, with optional content and even define or override templates & filters locally.

 All templates have strict, warnings, utf8 and Perl 5.20 features enabled.